grafana/metrictank/docs/memory-server.md

 Both of these make it tricky to articulate how much data is in the ringbuffer for a given series.
 But `(numchunks-1) * chunkspan` is the conservative approximation which is valid in the typical case (a warmed up metrictank that's ingesting fresh data).

+For keeping a "hot cache" of frequently accessed data in a more flexible way, this is not an effective solution, since the same `numchunks` is applied to all raw series
+(and aggregation settings are applied to all series in the same fashion, so a given rollup frequency will have the same `numchunks` for all series)
+So unless you're confident your metrics are all subject to queries of the same timeranges, and that they are predictable, you should look at the chunk cache below.

 ### Chunk Cache

 The goal of the chunk cache is to offload as much read workload from cassandra as possible.
 Any data chunks fetched from Cassandra are added to the chunk cache.
+But also, more interestingly, chunks expired out of the ring buffers will automatically be added to the chunk cache if the chunk before it is also in the cache.
+In other words, for series we know to be "hot" (queried frequently enough so that their data is kept in the chunk cache) we will try to avoid a roundtrip to Cassandra before adding the chunks to the cache.
+This can be especially useful when it takes long for the primary to save data to cassandra, or when there is a cassandra outage.
 The chunk cache has a configurable [maximum size](https://github.com/raintank/metrictank/blob/master/docs/config.md#chunk-cache), within that size it tries to always keep the most often queried data by using an LRU mechanism that evicts the Least Recently Used chunks.